Subject Leader: Miss K Owens

 Geography is part of our broad and rich curriculum.
 We believe that Geography should inspire our children to think about the wonderfully diverse world around them.
 It should help them to be curious about their place in the world and their responsibilities towards it.
 We give our children the opportunity to develop their geographical knowledge, as well as their fieldwork and observational skills.

-At the Foundation Stage the early stages of Geography are covered through Understanding of The World (People and communities / The World), working towards the Early Learning Goals.
+In the Early Years Foundation Stage the early stages of Geography are covered through Understanding The World (People, Culture and Communities and the Natural World), working towards the Early Learning Goals.
 Throughout the year we cover these areas through our 6 themes.
 Some of the things that we look at are the local neighbourhood, people and places of the world and changes in the seasons.
-A class trip last summer covered elements of early fieldwork.

 From Year 1 Key Learning will cover Locational Knowledge, Place Knowledge, Human and Physical Knowledge and Geographical Skills, such as mapping.